 Experience

-Zachariah has been involved in various stages of patent litigation, including discovery, pretrial proceedings, and a federal jury trial.
+Zachariah has supported litigation teams in high-stakes patent and trade secret disputes involving biologics, peptide therapeutics, and pharmaceutical formulations.
+His experience includes discovery, pretrial proceedings, and participation in federal jury trials.
 Some of his engagements include:

 - Teva Pharmaceuticals International GmbH et al. v.
 Eli Lilly and Company, C.A.
 No. 18-12029-ADB (D. Mass.).
-Represented Teva in asserting method of treatment patents regarding anti-CGRP antibodies against Eli Lilly’s Emgality® (galcanezumab) product
+Represented Teva in high-stakes patent litigation involving method-of-treatment patents directed to anti-CGRP biologic therapies, including Eli Lilly’s Emgality® (galcanezumab) product

 - Par Pharmaceutical et al. v.
 Amneal et al., C.A.
 No. 18-2032-CFC (D. Del.).
 Represented Amneal Pharmaceuticals in patent infringement case involving a generic formulation of Vasostrict® (vasopressin) injection